skrey/yellow-extensions/features/release/README.md

 ## How to package an extension

-The [update extension](https://github.com/datenstrom/yellow-extensions/tree/master/features/update) checks if new extensions are available in the official repository, then downloads and updates necessary files.
+The [update extension](https://github.com/datenstrom/yellow-extensions/tree/master/features/update) checks if extensions are available in the official repository, then downloads and updates files.
 Your extension can become part of this process.
-Get a GitHub account and fork the repository `datenstrom/yellow-extensions`.
+Get a GitHub account and fork repository `datenstrom/yellow-extensions`.
 Take a look at the [example extension](https://github.com/schulle4u/yellow-extension-example) and [basic extension](https://github.com/schulle4u/yellow-extension-basic).
 They show in detail how to package an extension.
-Please make sure your extension follows our coding and documentation standards.
+Please make sure all extensions follows our coding and documentation standards.

 ## How to publish an extension

-First increase the version number in your code, then create a release at the [command line](https://github.com/datenstrom/yellow-extensions/tree/master/features/command).
+First increase the version number in your code, then create a new release at the [command line](https://github.com/datenstrom/yellow-extensions/tree/master/features/command).
 Open a terminal window.
 Go to your installation folder, where the `yellow.php` is.
-Type `php yellow.php release`, you can optionally add a directory.
-This will update all files.
-Upload your changes to GitHub and send a pull request.
+Type `php yellow.php release` followed by a folder.
+This will update all necessary files.
+Upload your changes to GitHub and send a pull request to `datenstrom/yellow-extensions`.

 ## Settings